Hunting down opportunities in Singapore’s real estate markets

 At the broad base, the public housing market is stable with about 25,000 transactions in a typical year, said PropNex Realty’s chief executive Ismail Gafoor.
 However, the new classification of flats into Standard, Plus and Prime categories may have an “impact on mobility”.

-With a minimum occupation period of 10 years, and a four to five-year construction timeline, buyers can expect to be tied down to the property for at least 14 to 15 years, which may affect their subsequent movement up the property ladder.
-Buyers will need to take a long-term approach in planning, said Gafoor.
+With a minimum occupation period of 10 years for Plus and Prime flats, and a four to five-year construction timeline, buyers can expect to be tied down to the property for at least 14 to 15 years, which may affect their subsequent movement up the property ladder.
+Buyers will need to take a long-term approach to planning, added Gafoor.

 Gafoor and Quek were speaking at a property seminar organised by BT on Saturday (Feb 24), titled “Unlocking Real Estate Opportunities in the Year of the Dragon”, along with Alan Cheong, executive director for research and consultancy at Savills Singapore.